microconfig/microconfig/README.md

 # Grouping different types of configuration
 ..todo write doc

 # Environment descriptor
 ..todo write doc

 # Running config build
 As we discussed Micronfig has its own format for configuration sources.
-During config build Micronfig inlines all includes, resolves placeholders, evaluates expression language, copies templates and stores result values into plain *.properties or *.yaml files to dedicated folder for each service.
+During config build Micronfig inlines all includes, resolves placeholders, evaluates expression language, copies templates, and stores the result values into plain *.properties or *.yaml files to a dedicated folder for each service.

-To run build you can download Microconfig release from: https://github.com/microconfig/microconfig/releases.
+To run build you can download Microconfig release from https://github.com/microconfig/microconfig/releases.

 Microconfig required build params:
 * `root=` - full or relative config root dir.
 * `dest=` - full or relative build destination dir.
-* `env=` - environment name (Environment is used as config profile, also as group of services to build configs for).
+* `env=` - environment name (Environment is used as a config profile, also as a group of services to build configs for).

 To build configs not for the whole environment but only for specific services you can use following optional params:
-* `group=` - comma separated list of component groups to build configs for.
+* `group=` - comma-separated list of component groups to build configs for.
-* `services=` - comma separated list of services to build configs for.
+* `services=` - comma-separated list of services to build configs for.

 Command line params example:
 ```
 java -jar microconfig.jar root=repo dest=configs env=prod
 ```

-To add system properties add -D:
+To add system properties use -D:
 ```
 java -DtaskId=3456 -DsomeParam=value -jar microconfig.jar root=repo dest=configs env=prod
 ```